maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 create more churn by relocating nodes.
 Therefore any two consecutive churn events with no data manipulation between them will not be counted.

+### A node joining proof

+On joining a group a node will require to prove capablity.
+This is on every join attempt to a group and the proof must be sent directly to each node as a connection is made.
+The steps to create this proof are:

+1. Concatenate the key create to join the group 32768 times to create a chunk of ~1Mb in size.

+2. Increment an integer value to the end of this message until the sha3 of the message has 5 leading zero's (a proof of work similar to [hashcash](https://en.wikipedia.org/wiki/Hashcash)).
+A simple script demonstrates this process with sha256 `time (perl -e '$n++ while`echo "A Public key$n"|sha256sum`!~/^00000/;print$n')`

+### Joining the network for the first time

+A node must create a key to join the network and send a `JoinRequest` message to that group.
+On connecting to each group member the node must supply the `JoiningProof` as described above.
+AS there is no history for this node it will be allocated an age == zero.
+This means the node itself on successful join will be immediately relocated.

 ### Relocating a node

 When a churn even does force a node to relocate to a destination group (D) from this source group